njgingrich/whatdidcongressdo/README.md

 # What is Congress Doing Today?

-[What Is Congress Doing Today?](http://whatiscongressdoing.today) is a site to show the daily activity of the House and the Senate of the U.S. Government.
+[What Did Congress Do Today?](http://whatdidcongressdo.today) is a site to show the daily activity of the House and the Senate of the U.S. Government.

 ## About